lsgs/redcap-copy-data-on-save/README.md

 * Data may be copied *from* fields only in the same event as the triggering form.
 * Data may be copied *to* fields in a single event.
 To copy to multiple events set up a trigger/rule for each event.
+* Copying data occurs when a data entry form or survey page is saved.
+Copying is not triggered for data imports.

 ## Configuration